ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 `docker run -d -p 5672:5672 -p 15672:15672  --name rabbitmq rabbitmq`

+*As Orders service needs an Oauth token, make sure the auth service is up and running before running the Orders.*

+#### Locally in JVM

+To run the Orders microservice locally in JVM, please complete the [Building the app](#building-the-app) section.

+#### Locally in Containers

+To run Catalog microservice locally in container, you need [Docker](https://www.docker.com/) to be locally present in your system.

 ### Locally in JVM

 1. Make sure the [Auth Service](https://github.com/ibm-cloud-architecture/refarch-cloudnative-auth/tree/microprofile) is up and running.
 Also, make sure you copied your SSL certificate in a file as mentioned [here]()